18th October 2017

 If you’re feeling brave, once you’ve reached the upper station you can take a stroll on one of the three glass skywalks, or check out the Tianmenshan Temple.
 Built during the Tang Dynasty in the 9th century, it was destroyed by war during the Republic of China, but has now been rebuilt and restored to its former magnificence.

-As you’d expect, flights to eastern China are a little more expensive than our pan-European suggestions, with return flights starting at £404.00 per person in November.
-However, three-star accommodation for two is available for as little as 326.02 Chinese Yuan* (£19.00) per night in Zhangjiajie, which is better if you’re on a budget.
+As you’d expect, flights to eastern China are a little more expensive than our pan-European suggestions, but there are good deals out there if you're on a budget.

 The Rio de Janeiro cityscape is iconic.
 Shaped around an ocean bay, its distinctive urban neighbourhoods and brightly-lit favelas provide a stark contrast against the backdrop of forest-covered mountains.